The corporate values are the standards of behavior that every employee in the organization strives to live every day.

 TAKE RESPONSIBILITY FOR YOUR OWN WORK

-Employees with responsibility demonstrate a willingness to not only ensure the job is done, but also accept responsibility for the results – good or bad.
+Employees with responsibility demonstrate a willingness to not only ensure the job gets done, but also accept responsibility for the results – good or bad.
 They don’t blame others for mistakes and failures and if they feel that something isn’t right they take initiative and try to improve the situation instead of just complaining about it to other employees.

 RESPECT OF OTHERS

-Showing respect to someone means you act in a way that shows you care about their feelings and well-being.
-Showing respect for others include things like treating people with courtesy, you respect other employees time by showing up to meetings on time and prepared, you follow up the Ejendals rules and policies, you don’t interfere with other people’s right to look, think, or act differently than you because you care about (respect) their feelings and well-being.
+Showing respect to someone means that you act in a way that shows you care about their feelings and well-being.
+Showing respect for others include things like treating people with courtesy, you respect other employees time by showing up to meetings on time and prepared, you follow Ejendals rules and policies, you don’t interfere with other people’s right to look, think, or act differently than you because you care about (respect) their feelings and well-being.